 Doctors will likely recommend that you take your prenatal vitamin on an empty stomach, but that wasn’t an option for me, so I started taking it right before bed with a light snack, and I would take them with juice rather than water.

-Once I started doing this I found I didn’t get as sick from the vitamins, and if I did start to feel nauseous I would lay down in bed and try to sleep it off.
+Once I started doing this I found I didn’t get as sick from the vitamins, and if I did start to feel nauseous I could just lay down in bed and sleep it off.

 If you find your gag reflexes are overactive and you have issues swallowing your prenatal vitamins without gagging or vomiting, you can check out some other options for prenatal vitamins, including gummy vitamins, that go down much easier.
 (These are the ones recommended by a lot of pregnant mamas).